openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 .. parsed-literal::

-    2024-06-19 13:21:30.264248: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-06-27 01:02:36.883651: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-06-19 13:21:30.299571: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-06-27 01:02:36.917268: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-06-19 13:21:30.903182: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-06-27 01:02:37.523024: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Run PyTorch Model Inference
 ---------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3